 It is a legal requirement that we record all relevant information in your record.
 Medical records are treated in complete confidence and not revealed to anyone else without your consent.

-Under the Data Protection Act 1998 and Access to Health Records Act 1990 you are entitled to view your medical records.
+Under the Data Protection Act 1998, Access to Health Records Act 1990, and the General Data Protection Regulation you are entitled to view your medical records.
 If you wish to see your medical records please discuss the matter with your doctor or the practice manager and we can arrange an appointment at the practice for this to happen.
-If you want a copy (or copies) of the information in your records you may be charged up to a maximum of £50.

 Protection And Use Of Patient Information

 GPs place paramount importance on service and your expectations to provide you with health care and treatment.
 We need accurate personal information from you, which we review regularly for changes in circumstances.
 To ensure that you receive the best possible care and so that we can all work together for your benefit, there might be occasions when we may need to share some information about you with others who have a genuine need for it in your and everyone's interest.

 The main reasons for which your information may be needed are: